ashwin6-dev/ashwin6-dev/README.md

 ### **📚 Deep Learning Library from Scratch**
 **Languages/Tools**: Python, Numpy
 Built a deep learning library supporting RNN, CNN, and Linear layers, complete with automatic differentiation.
 Applied it to achieve 96% accuracy in handwritten digit recognition.
 This project honed my skills in machine learning and graph-based algorithm design.

-### **🌐 HTTP Load Balancer from Scratch**
-**Languages/Tools**: C++
-Designed a multi-threaded HTTP load balancer that maintains server health and dynamically distributes traffic across backend servers.
-Implemented consistent hashing to ensure balanced and efficient server allocation.
-This project showcases a robust understanding of networking and systems programming.
 ---

 ## 📫 Get in Touch